Notice to Reader Financial Statements

 A Notice to Reader will typically have a lower rate than a review engagement or audited review statement because of the level of review and verification required for these types of financial statements.

-It is always recommended to consult with your accountant to determine how often they should prepare Notice to Reader statements, whether or not they are required at the time, to save time and money in the future.
+It is always recommended to consult with your accountant to determine how often they should prepare Notice to Reader statements and whether or not they are required at the time to save time and money in the future.

 How To Prepare a Notice to Reader Financial Statement

-Typically, chartered accountants produce Notice to Reader statements at the end of a company’s fiscal year - usually December 31st.
+Typically, chartered accountants produce Notice to Reader statements at the end of a company’s fiscal year, usually on December 31st.

 The team at Accountor CPA usually requires the following documents and adheres to these steps to create NTR reports: